The behavioral sciences are concerned with the study of human behavior and the human

 The graduate of the AA program in behavioral science will:

 - Use information/data from multiple sources and demonstrate knowledge of research methodologies

 and multiple theoretical perspectives.

-- Have the ability to use social science methods to identify, formulate and study social
+- Have the ability to use behavioral science methods to identify, formulate and study

 - Understand the interdisciplinary nature of knowledge and view issues from a holistic